Marksjbriggs/dalibor-display/README.md

 * R8 (the DOUT series termination) needs to be 100-Ohm instead of 47k-Ohm.
 * When connecting together 3 boards to make a clock (as in the included Arduino example) the hours indicator flickers.
 There's some poor signal integrity issue.
 May be able to be resolved with a series termination resistor.
 The minute counter also flickers a bit.
 * Powering this from a Meanwell power supply causes all sorts of problems.
 Switching to a Traco power supply for next version.
 Will report back how that works.
+* The electrolytic capacitors don't fit.
+The PCB holes are too small for the pins.
+Also the capacitors interfere with the nixie tubes.